 - Akash (Ether)

-The basic constituents of human body are also the same “Pancha Maha Bhootas.”
+The basic constituents of the human body are also the same “Pancha Maha Bhootas.”
 Each and every cell, system and organ is made up of these constituents.
-The proportion of five “Pancha Maha Bhootas” is different in different systems and organs, based on their involvement, the qualities and functions are also different.
+The proportion of the five “Pancha Maha Bhootas” is different in the various body systems and organs.
+The proportion is based on the involvement, the qualities and functions of the organs.
 The deficiency or excess of their involvement results in various diseases.

-Ancient Ayurvedic Experts have conceived this “Pancha Maha Bhootas” theory into “Thri Dosha” theory for their easy diagnosis and treatment.
+Ancient Ayurvedic experts developed this “Pancha Maha Bhootas” theory into the “Tri Dosha” theory for their easy diagnosis and treatment.

-“Thri Doshas” are also made up of “Pancha Maha Bhootas”.
-The functions of “Thri Doshas” should be taken in a broad spectrum.
+The “Tri Doshas” are also made up of the “Pancha Maha Bhootas”.
+The functions of the “Tri Doshas” should be taken in a broad spectrum.

-“Thri Doshas” decide the “Prakrithi” (body constitution) of a being.
+“Tri Doshas” decide the “Prakrithi” (body constitution) of a being.
 If “Vatha” is predominant it is known as “Vatha Prakrithi” (Vatha constitution).
 A “Vatha Prakrithi” person is prone to be afflicted by “Vatha diseases” if exposed to conducive surroundings and causes.
-Similarly for “Pittha Prakrithi” and “Kabha Prakrithi”.
-Brief explanation is given below.
+Similarly, for the “Pittha Prakrithi” and the “Kapha Prakrithi”.
+A brief explanation is given below.

-All movements in the body is maintained by “Vatha dosha”.
-The expansion of the term “Vatha” in Sanskrit is “Tatra va gati Gandhanayoriti” i.e. all movements and catabolic activities of body are controlled by “Vatha”.
+All movements in the body are maintained by the “Vatha Dosha”.
+The expansion of the term “Vatha” in Sanskrit is “Tatra va gati Gandhanayoriti”, i.e. all movements and catabolic activities of body are controlled by “Vatha”.

-The “Maha bhoota” predominance in “pittha” is Teja (Fire) .
-All the digestive activities of body is controlled by “Pitha.”
+The “Maha Bhoota” predominance in “Pittha” is Teja (Fire).
+All the digestive activities of body are controlled by “Pittha.”

-anabolic activities of body are maintained by “Kapha.”
-It is contributing the nourishment and bulky form to the body.
+The predominant “Maha Bhootas” in “Kapha” are Prithvi (Earth) and Jal (Water).
+All of the anabolic activities of the body are maintained by “Kapha.”
+It contributes to the nourishment and bulky form of the body.

-By analyzing these symptoms the physician can come to a conclusion that this “Dosha” is vitiated and based on that treatment can be decided.
+By analyzing these symptoms the physician can come to a conclusion that this “Dosha” is vitiated and an Ayurvedic treatment plan can be created.

-Due to various causes when the body functions become improper, it results in various diseases.
-Whole body functions are maintained and controlled by “thri doshas”.
+Due to various causes, when the body functions become imbalanced, it results in various diseases.
+Whole body functions are maintained and controlled by the “Tri Doshas”.
 So when the “Doshas” get disturbed it results in symptoms like Vridhi(Increase),Â Kshayam (Decrease) or Prakopam (Vitiation of Doshas).
-An observing physician can diagnose the disease based on the symptoms exhibited by “Doshas” vitiation.
+An observing Ayurvedic physician can diagnose the disease based on the symptoms exhibited by the “Doshas” vitiation.

-The causative factors of ailments are innumerable.
-They may be various types of micro organisms, allergens, surrounding factors, climatic conditions, systemic disorders etc. Whatever be the causative factors when the body is exposed to these, it results in the vitiation of “Doshas.”
+The factors that cause ailments are innumerable.
+They may be caused by several types of microorganisms, allergens, surrounding factors, climatic conditions, systemic disorders etc. Whatever the cause, when the body is exposed to these, it results in the vitiation of “Doshas.”

-The importance of this view is that the physician can come to a conclusion based on the involvement of “Doshas.”
-So an Ayurvedic Physician views the human being as a whole while diagnosing the disease and administering the treatment.
-This specific concept is lacking in modern system of medicine.
+Once a full Ayurvedic assessment is done, the Ayurvedic practitioner can come to a conclusion based on the involvement of “Doshas.”
+Ayurvedic practitioners view the human being as a whole while diagnosing the disease and administering the treatment.
+This specific concept is lacking in the modern system of medicine.

-Many new diseases are arising and uncertainty prevails in the medical field while approaching these types of diseases.
-Majority of the common diseases are incurable, e.g. auto immune disorders, chronic skin diseases, arthritis, malignancy etc.
+Many new diseases are on the rise and uncertainty prevails in the medical field when approaching several diseases.
+The majority of the common diseases are incurable, e.g. auto immune disorders, chronic skin diseases, arthritis, malignancy etc.

-The allopathic system, medication of chronic diseases comprises steroids and immuno suppressants, which have various side effects.
-In this context Ayurvedic concepts are very important since they are time tested and free from side-effects and this is the reason that Ayurveda is being accepted all over the world.
+The allopathic medical system, medication of chronic diseases, is comprised of steroids and immuno suppressant drugs, which have various side effects.
+In this context Ayurvedic concepts are very important.
+They are time tested, all natural and free from side-effects.
+This is the reason that Ayurveda is being accepted all over the world.